opentraffic/reporter/README.md

 #### Debugging the application directly

-Say you want to make changes to the reporter, its a real pain to debug this through docker so lets not.
+Say you want to make changes to the reporter, its a real pain to debug this through Docker so lets not.
 Lets run those bits of the code directly:

 ```bash
 #get some osmlr enabled routing tiles for your region via the download_tiles.sh located in the py directory.